endcerro/endcerro/README.md

 # Hi !
 Welcome to my github !

-## I'm a 25 years old dev from 🇫🇷, looking for work in Paris atm !
+## I'm a 27 years old dev from 🇫🇷, looking for work in Bordeaux ATM
 I've started coding 5 years ago by myself and then studied code in different forms

+I enjoy systems and low level programming